 Appointing a registered agent in Canada

-Because the branch office will need to comply with the same registration requirements as an extra-provincial corporation, it will need to appoint a registered agent who will deal with the incorporation with the Trade Register and the tax authorities in the selected Canadian province or territory.
+Because the branch office will need to comply with the same registration requirements as an extra-provincial corporation, it will need to appoint a registered agent.
+This will deal with the incorporation with the Trade Register and the tax authorities in the selected Canadian province or territory.
 In certain cases, the agent can provide various services, such as registered address services.

 If you want to open a branch office in Canada and need registered agent services, we can provide them for you.
 We can also offer virtual office services for temporary use.
 Below, we invite you to watch a short presentation on the process of opening a branch in Canada:

-All branch offices of foreign companies operating in Canada must make sure all the official documents issued by them show the following:
+All branch offices of foreign companies operating in Canada must make sure all the official documents issued by them contain the following:

 - information about the parent company, such its address in the foreign country;